Stair Nosing and Cinema Safety

 In our last blog post, we talked about stair nosing and why your cinema needs it.
-Stair nosing is the finishing piece applied to the forward edge of stairs, step-downs and landings, creating a rounded quality finish.
+Stair nosing is the finishing piece applied to the forward edge of stairs, step-downs, and landings, creating a rounded quality finish.
+Today, we will talk more about stair nosing and cinema safety.

 There are many different kinds of stair nosing available to the cinema operator, allowing you to really customize the look and feel of your cinema hall.
 What was once a passive safety feature can now enhance the whole customer experience at your cinema.